-When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
-One could easily tell the difference.
+Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites.
+One could easily tell blogs and websites apart.

 (It’s Getting Harder To Tell Websites Built With Web Development Tools Vs ‘Blogging’ Software!)

 For website owners, understanding the difference between a Content Management System tool like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, such as web development costs, ease of use, ability to keep the website up-to-date, managing web content, etc.

 Think about this …